 Freestanding Soaking Tub

-These gorgeous bathtubs are on trend now.
+Gorgeous freestanding tubs are on trend now.
 They stand alone and can be positioned anywhere in your bathroom, although you’ll need to leave ample space for fixtures like a freestanding tub filler.
 You’ll also want to allow enough room to get into and out of the tub comfortably.

-These bathtubs hold more water than a standard-sized tub, and frequently fill up to the bather’s neck.
+Freestanding tubs hold more water than a standard-sized tub, and frequently fill up to the bather’s neck.
 Measurements typically range from 31-34 inches wide x 63-71 inches long x 20-25 inches deep, though you can find soaking tubs that fill three feet deep.

 The modern freestanding soaking tub is almost always oval-shaped.
 If this tub type is calling your name, you’ll want to check out Freestanding Tubs: The Ultimate Buying Guide.